yesyinka/blog_source/_posts/2013-10-28-digging-up-django-class-based-views-1.markdown

 ## Updates

-As pointed out by [mbrochh](http://www.reddit.com/user/mbrochh) on Reddit, there is a very useful resource for Django programmers: [Classy Class-Based Views](http://ccbv.co.uk/).
+2013-10-29: As pointed out by [mbrochh](http://www.reddit.com/user/mbrochh) on Reddit, there is a very useful resource for Django programmers: [Classy Class-Based Views](http://ccbv.co.uk/).
 It is a comprensive index of all CBGVs with ancestors and method signatures.
 Make sure to have it in you Django bookmarks!

 2013-10-29: I fixed a couple of typos when overriding `dispatch()`.
 Thanks to Tom Evans for spotting them.

+2013-10-30: Fixed the `__init__()` method of `EvenExtractor`, that was missing the `self` parameter.
+Thanks [meatypocket](http://www.reddit.com/user/meatypocket).